Pedant99/Interview-assignment/README.md

 #### How to Use it ?

 [Website](http://broonscots.com)
 Enter the username and password ( ID in the database ) from the database, which will then allow you to view your favourite movies.
 You can click on 'Browse' to see, choose and add from a list of movies displayed.
-Then You can click on the Logo which takes you back to the login page.
+Then you can click on the Logo which takes you back to the login page.

 #### Known Errors and Security Concerns